hydrocat/trumpy-news/README.md

 # Trumpy News
 A simple flask app that combines Tump's tweets and related CNN articles.

+## The differential
+I decided to do some sentiment analysis on the messages.
+I used the [nltk](http://www.nltk.org/index.html) library developed by Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
+O’Reilly Media Inc.

+On the left of the card, it is shown the source of that information, whether its from Twitter or CNN.
+If the model finds it to be negative sentences on average, it's backgound turns red.
+If positive, green.
+Neutrals are blank.

 ## Configuring:
 _This is assuming that you're using bash_